philhagen/sof-elk/VM_README.md

 * Wait for Logstash to parse the input files, load the appropriate dashboard URL, and start interacting with your data

 ## Changelog ##
-* Update: TODOTODO: VERSION NUMBER :TODOTODO): Another MAJOR update!
+* Update: 2017-05-19: Another MAJOR update!
+  * Daily checks for upstream updates in the Github repository, with advisement on login if updates are available
   * Added dozens of parser configurations from Justin Henderson, supporting the SANS SEC555 class
   * Added experimental Plaso data ingest features, contributed by Mark McCurdy
   * Added freq_server and domain_stats as localhost-bound services